saintpete/logrole/docs/settings.md

 If a the user's email address is found in the policy, that user is used.

-If no policy is defined, we use google_allowed_domains to determine access, and return config.DefaultUser for user access for all authenticated users.
+If no policy is defined, we use google_allowed_domains to determine access, and return [config.DefaultUser][default-user] for user access for all authenticated users.

 If no policy is defined and google_allowed_domains is empty, we permit all users to access the site.